We believe those with the ability to lead the way must do so.

 Our supply chain strategy

-We plan to offer all our stakeholders training in carbon reduction action plans and reporting.
+In the long-term, we plan to offer all our stakeholders training in carbon reduction action plans and reporting.
 We are also conducting R&D projects to find and develop new materials that support the circular economy, and we are looking to engage with suppliers to make this happen.

 We will support all our stakeholders to take action with the aim of creating a community of likeminded companies we can work with.
 However, if we deem a customer or supplier is failing to make progress on carbon reduction by 2022, we will not do business with them.
 It is a radical step, but we believe in putting our money where our mouth is.